 IV.
-STRATEGIES FOR IMPLEMENTING A SMART LEARNING ENVIRONMENT IN UNIVERSITIES IN NIGERIA
+STRATEGIES FOR IMPLEMENTING A SMART LEARNING ENVIRONMENT IN UNIVERSITIES IN NIGERIA incorporate them into the current educational infrastructure.

 Careful planning and execution are necessary for the implementation of an SLE in Nigerian universities.
 Here are some methods for creating a SLE: